-And in the process of writing this article, I realized I even made a few mistakes in the past and bought olive oils of poor quality.
+And in the process of writing this article, I realized I even made a few mistakes in the past and bought olive oils in grocery stores of poor quality.
 Well, we live and learn.
 The good news is, I don’t think I’ll make that mistake again, now that I have this guide.

-Read on to find out everything you need to look for when buying olive oil.
+Read on to find out how to pick the best olive oil.

 How much olive oil do you recommend people consume for good health/to reap health benefits?

-Before we get into the guide, I wanted to clarify how much good quality olive oil we should aim to consume to reap the benefits.
+Before we get into the guide, I wanted to clarify how much good quality olive oil we should aim to consume to reap the health benefits.

 “A liter of olive oil a week”, says Dr. Gundry.
-He gives as an example the populations in the blue zones like Sardinians, Cretes, Acerois which have been using olive oil as their main cooking and finishing fat for thousands of years.
+He gives as an example the populations in the blue zones like Sardinians, Cretes, and Acerois, which have been using olive oil as their main cooking and finishing fat for thousands of years.